 - 1. Connect the patient circuit quick connector to the ventilator proximal connection ports on the front panel and ensure that it is properly secured by the connector side snaps (a dual limb flow sensor consist of 2 silicon tubes). - 2.
-Connect the inspiratory limb to the outlet on the front panel. - 3.
-If using with an HME, attach the HME at the outlet port. - 4.
-Connect the expiratory limb to the exhalation valve on the front panel. - 5.
-Perform circuit test (make sure the end of the circuit is open, otherwise circuit test will fail). - 6.
+Attach the HME/Bacteria filter at the outlet port. - 3.
+Connect the inspiratory limb to the HME/Bacteria filter. - 4.
+Attach Bacteria filter at the exhalation valve on the front panel - 5.
+Connect the expiratory limb to the bacteria filter - 6.
+Perform circuit test (make sure the end of the circuit is open, otherwise circuit test will fail). - 7.
 Ensure the massage "Dual limb proximal connection detected" appears.